 In BC, the PMH is being recognized as the foundation for building a streamlined and accessible patient service.

-More information is available on the GPSC Website
+More information is available on the FPSC Website

 Primary Care Home (PCH)

 PCH describes patient medical homes (full-service family practices) or networks of patient medical homes linked with the Health Authority and community agency primary care services.
 They form the foundation of a coordinated system of primary and community care..
 This team-based approach includes other health professionals working together with family doctors, forming care networks.

 Community approaches vary in how primary care services are organized and offered.